madisonsourp/mycite/content/pages/index.md

           and make sure shelves are properly supplied.
-Comprehensive hardware and tool knowledge, excellent customer service abilities, physical stamina, attention to detail, teamwork skills, and the capacity to re-key locks for clients are all necessary for this position.
+Comprehensive hardware and tool knowledge, excellent customer service abilities, physical stamina, attention to detail, teamwork skills, and the capacity to re-key locks for customers are all necessary for this position.
         image:
           type: ImageBlock
           url: /images/Lowes-Logo.png